No results were found...

 Don’t forget a clear call-to-action (CTA) button.
 Your CTA should stand out so readers know exactly where to register.

-Image credit: Webflow
+Image credit: Really Good Emails

 Let’s face it, most of us postpone things until the very last minute.
 To give readers a kick in the butt, it helps to send an event email that expresses urgency.